christosgalano/christosgalano.github.io/_pages/speaking.md

     alt: "Azure Innovators Hub 2024"
     title: "Azure Innovators Hub, October 2024"
     excerpt: 'In October 2024, I had the pleasure of speaking at the *Azure Innovators Hub* event.
 This talk addressed the concept of policy-driven governance, focusing on how the Open Policy Agent (OPA) ensures that infrastructure code complies with organizational standards, security good practices, and regulatory requirements.
 The presentation can be found [here](/assets/files/policy-driven-governance-for-infrastructure-code-2024.pptx).'

+silicon_corfu_2025:
+  - image_path: assets/images/speaking/silicon-corfu-2025.webp
+    alt: "Digital Innovation Conference Silicon Corfu 2025"
+    title: "Digital Innovation Conference, February 2025"
+    excerpt: "In February 2025, I had the opportunity to speak at Digital Innovation Conference in Corfu.
+My session, DevOps with GitHub, explored how GitHub's DevOps capabilities can optimize software development workflows, from code to deployment.Here you can find the [presentation](/assets/files/silicon-devops-with-github-2025.pdf) and the corresponding [repository](https://github.com/christosgalano/devops-with-github-example)."

 ---

 <br>